-Here are some of the indicators that a company has outgrown excel and requires a more sophisticated software to handle their large database.
+Here are some of the indicators that a company has outgrown Excel and requires more sophisticated software to handle its large database.

 When The Database Gets Very Big

-Imagine a company has 25 workers who will engage in activities with an average of 20 entries per day.
-This would translate to 120,000 entries a year, which means that the company is no longer where it used to be when they started using Excel.
+Imagine a company that has 25 workers who will engage in activities with an average of 20 entries per day.
+This would translate to 120,000 entries a year, which means that the company is no longer where it used to be when it started using Excel.

 When it takes too long to analyze data

 Excel is a simple logic calculation tool.
 When data gets sophisticated like comparing more than two sets of data, Excel is not going to be a great experience for any company.